Amrmamlook/Villanova/README.md

 - ### VillaNumber Controller :
   1. Similar CRUD operations for managing villa numbers.
   1. Authorization checks based on user roles for each action.

-  - ### Entity Framework Core:
+- ### Using Entity Framework Core :
    1. Utilizes EF Core for database access and management.

  - ### Unit of Work (UOW) and Repository Pattern:
   - Implements the UOW and Repository pattern using a generic class for efficient data access.